Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/deprecation-of-return-values.md

 ```

-This RFC also drops this feature and similar functionality can be achived as following:
+NGO no longer supports this feature, but the same functionality can be achieved using a combination of both ServerRpc and ClientRpc methods as it is demonstrated below:

 ```csharp
 void MyRpcInvoker()